eReefs/ereefs.github.io/docs/research/references.md

 ---
+permalink: /research/references
+redirect_from:
+    - /research/forcing_references.html
-title: eReefs Modelling System References
+title: References
 classes: wide
 ---

-The publications listed on this page have inspired and informed the eReefs models and related research.
+The publications listed on this page have inspired and informed development of the eReefs marine models and related research.

-(For publications that have *resulted* from eReefs models and research, please see [eReefs Research Outputs – Publications](/outputs/scientific-publications))
+(For publications that have *resulted* from eReefs models and research, please see [eReefs Outputs – Scientific Publications](/outputs/scientific-publications) )

 ## 2014
 Fabricius K., Logan M., Weeks S., Brodie J. 2014.
 The effects of river run-off on water clarity across the central Great Barrier Reef Marine Pollution Bulletin 84, 191–200. <a href="https://doi.org/10.1016/j.marpolbul.2014.05.012">https://doi.org/10.1016/j.marpolbul.2014.05.012</a>